agera-edc/DataSpaceConnector/docs/developer/dependency_resolution.md

 method.
 This implies that every extension can assume that by the time its `initialize()` method executes, all its dependencies are already instantiated and registered, because the extension(s) providing them were ordered at previous positions in the list, and thus have already been initialized.

+## Tests for classes using injection

+To test classes using the `@Inject` annotation, use the appropriate JUnit extension:
+- If only basic dependency injection is needed (unit testing), use the `DependencyInjectionExtension`.
+- If the full EDC runtime should be run (integration testing), use the `EdcExtension`.

 ## Limitations and differences to fully-fledged IoC containers